Into The Wild: Work With Me

 Secret City: Encountering the Urban Mythic – pilot session on Dr. Sharon Blackie’s Mythic Imagination Network – April 2023

-Wild Body Dreaming with Audrey – monthly storytelling sessions for Dr. Sharon Blackie’s Mythic Imagination Network – April to December 2022
+Wild Body Dreaming with Audrey – monthly storytelling sessions for Dr. Sharon Blackie’s Mythic Imagination Network – April to December 2022; continuing on with stories, shares, and unique offerings, March to August 2023

 At Valley Spirit Acupuncture + Internal Arts in Beacon, NY: Wild Body Dreaming- Letting The Stories Lead Us – October 2022